-In January 2014 the claimant was injured in a road traffic accident when her stationary vehicle was struck from behind by the first defendant’s vehicle.
+In January 2014, the claimant was injured in a road traffic accident when her stationary vehicle was struck from behind by the first defendant's vehicle.
 She was aged 34 and had a complex medical history.
-She claimed that the accident caused her a sub-arachnoid brain haemorrhage and a diffuse axonal brain injury leaving her with cognitive and other deficits.
+She claimed that the accident caused her a subarachnoid brain haemorrhage and a diffuse axonal brain injury, leaving her with cognitive and other deficits.
 This was a subtle brain injury.
 The experts were divided.
-To some extent these differences depended on the court’s finding as to the speed of impact: whether it was of medium velocity (as the claimant said) or minor (as the defendant said).
+To some extent, these differences depended on the Court's finding as to the speed of impact: whether it was of medium velocity (as the claimant said) or minor (as the defendant said).

 The experts who had been recorded covertly complained in strong terms and felt that the claimant's actions were wanting in honesty, transparency and courtesy.
 Dr Torrens also had concerns that recording the testing breached proprietary rights in the tests by putting them in the public domain.

 Professor Morris responded that there was little empirical evidence of the added dynamic of recording and that it could produce potential benefits as well as potential disadvantages.
 He doubted it had much impact on assessment.
-He agreed that it could render a patient un-assessable in the future but thought this risk could be mitigated.
+He agreed that it could render a patient 'unassessable' in the future but thought this risk could be mitigated.
 He thought that without recording, incompetence or malpractice by a neuropsychologist might not be detected.

 The Master sought to balance the public policy interest in excluding evidence improperly obtained against the important (but narrower) objective of achieving justice in a particular case.

-He rejected an argument that the recordings were unlawful under Data Protection Act 2018 or the General Data Protection Regulations 2016/679 (‘GDPR’).
-They fell outside the scope of Article 2(c) GDPR as processing of personal data by a natural person in the course of a purely personal activity – a consultation with a doctor.
-Further the relevant data related to the patient and not the doctor.
+He rejected an argument that the recordings were unlawful under the Data Protection Act 2018 or the General Data Protection Regulations 2016/679 ('GDPR').
+They fell outside the scope of Article 2(c) GDPR as the processing of personal data by a natural person in the course of a purely personal activity – a consultation with a doctor.
+Furthermore, the relevant data related to the patient and not the doctor.

 First, they were relevant to the issue of whether Dr Torrens has administered the tests correctly.
 The fact that this issue had been raised was now known.
 It could not now be unknown.
 It would be artificial for the experts to hold discussions as if ignorant of it.
 The genie could not be put back in the bottle.